kzys/blog/en/content/posts/2020/fixing-toys.md

 Last weekend, I have fixed one electronic pen.
 My kid broke that slightly.
 My wife got another broken one from her friend.
 And I combined them to make a working one!

-Repairing things is something I'd like to tell my kids, including basic soldering.
+Repairing things is something I'd like to teach my kids, including basic soldering.
 That makes me wondering my computer choice.
 I like Apple products, but they are not designed for repairing or even opening inside.
-The latest M1 Mac has memory on the SoC, which is slightly worse than what it used to be - memory has been soldered on Apple laptops.
+Apple laptops have been having RAM that is soldered.
+The latest M1 MacBook is going further by putting memory on the SoC. iPhone 12 needs [Apple’s proprietary, cloud-linked System Configuration app to fully repair cameras and screens](https://www.ifixit.com/News/45921/is-this-the-end-of-the-repairable-iphone).

 There are benefits of doing that.
 I don't think Apple is a pure-evil.
 But I'm unsure that I can agree with their trade-offs.
 Thinner, faster laptops without repairability!
-Is that something what I asked?
+Is that something what I wanted?